BionicCode/BionicUtilities.Net/README.md

       }
       var message = "File exists.
 Do you want to replace it?";
       var dialogTitle = "File Exists";

-      var fileExistsdialogViewModel = new FileExistsDialogViewModel(message, dialogTitle, dialogTitleBarIcon, HandleFileExistsDialogResponseAsync);
+      // Set the continuation callback which will be invoked once the dialog closed var fileExistsdialogViewModel = new FileExistsDialogViewModel(message, dialogTitle, dialogTitleBarIcon, HandleFileExistsDialogResponseAsync);

-      OnDialogRequested(newfileExistsdialogViewModel);
+      // Request File Exists dialog to ask if existing file can be overwritten OnDialogRequested(newfileExistsdialogViewModel);
+      return;
     }

     await SaveFileAsync(filePath, settingsData);
   }

+  // Continuation callback.
+Will be invoked once the dialog closed.
-  private async Task HandleFileExistsDialogResponseAsync(IDialogViewModel dialogViewModel) {
+  // The parameter is the previously created FileExistsDialogViewmodel containing data set from the dialog. private async Task HandleFileExistsDialogResponseAsync(IDialogViewModel dialogViewModel) {
     if (dialogViewModel.DialogResult == DialogResult.Accepted)